Moss Town & Great Exuma Island

 • Fried fish on a leaf on a wooden table

-Located just outside George Town, this is the place to go for a night out.
-The Fish Fry is a collection of a dozen restaurants that come together to serve up home-cooked meals.
-While most are open daily, Friday nights are special with music filling the streets, kids playing together, and the rum punch flowing while diners restaurant hop for their favorite eats.
+Located just outside George Town, it’s the perfect spot for a lively evening.
+The Fish Fry brings together a dozen restaurants serving homemade meals.
+While most are open daily, Friday nights are special: music fills the streets, children play together, and rum punch flows freely as diners hop from restaurant to restaurant to enjoy their favorite dishes.

 • White spotted pig swimming in tropical water